raheelahmad/objective-c-style-guide/README.md

 ## Comments

 When they are needed, comments should be used to explain **why** a particular piece of code does something.

-Block comments should generally be avoided, as code should be as self-documenting as possible.

 ## init